-Singer Dua Lipa was left in tears after fans were reportedly forcibly removed from her concert in Shanghai on Wednesday night.
+Singer Dua Lipa cried after the forcible removal of fans during her concert in Shanghai on Wednesday night.

 Witnesses alleged people were forcibly dragged from their seats by security for standing up and dancing while others said people were ejected for waving rainbow flags during her show in the city’s Qingpu district.

-One concertgoer told the Daily Mail she saw one man removed after allegedly waving a rainbow flag while many more were confiscated by the staff.
+One concertgoer told the Daily Mail she saw one man removed after allegedly waving a rainbow flag while staff confiscated many more.

-“Many fans at the front rows were holding the rainbow flags high, and I heard they were ordered to take down the flags, especially the fans in the first three rows,” she told the publication.
+“Many fans at the front rows were holding the rainbow flags high, and I heard they were ordered to take down the flags, especially the fans in the first three rows.”

 The English-Albanian singer later praised the bravery of the concertgoers and told them she was “horrified” by what happened.

-“I want to create a really safe environment for us all to have fun,” she told the crowd.
+“I want to create a really safe environment for us all to have fun.”

-“I want us all to dance.
-I want us all to sing, I want us all to just have a really good time.
+“I want us all to just have a really good time.

 “I would love in these last few songs for us to really, really, really enjoy ourselves.
 How about that?”